Gmugra/net.cactusthorn.config/README.md

 -   **MERGE_KEYRELAXED** - same with **MERGE**, but property keys are "relaxed".
 -   Default strategy is **MERGE**

-"Relaxed" rules:
+"Relaxed":
 -   keys are case insensitive
 -   `.`(dot), `-`(minus) and `_`(underscore) characters are ignored
+-   For example: **person.first-name**, **person.firstName** and **PERSON_FIRSTNAME** can all be used interchangeably.

-Manually added properties (which added using `ConfigFactory.Builder.setSource(Map<String, String> properties)` method) are highest priority always.
+Warning: Manually added properties (which added using `ConfigFactory.Builder.setSource(Map<String, String> properties)` method) are highest priority always.
 So, loaded by URIs properties merged with manually added properties, independent of loading strategy.

 ### Periodical auto reloading
 ConfigFactory can automatically reload configurations which extends `net.cactusthorn.config.core.Reloadable` interface.